Grouped Frequency Distribution

 Groups

 Now calculate the list of groups.
-(You must continue up to or past the largest value)
+(We must go up to or past the largest value).

 Example: Leaves (continued)